xdmushui/partner-center-sdk/develop/partner-center-authentication.md

     ```

     > [!IMPORTANT]
-    > Sensitive information such as application secrets should not be stored in configurations files.
-It was done so above because this is a sample application.
-With your production application it strongly recommended that you use certificate based authenticate.
+    > Sensitive information such as application secrets should not be stored in configuration files.
+It was done here because this is a sample application.
+With your production application we strongly recommend that you use certificate-based authentication.
 See [Authenticate with a certificate instead of a client secret](https://docs.microsoft.com/azure/key-vault/key-vault-use-from-web-application#authenticate-with-a-certificate-instead-of-a-client-secret) for more information.

 8. When you run this sample project it will prompt you for authentication.
-After successfully authenticating an access token will be request from Azure AD.
-The information returned from Azure AD will include a refresh token that will be stored in the configured instance of Azure Key Vault.
+After successfully authenticating, an access token is requested from Azure AD.
+The information returned from Azure AD includes a refresh token which is stored in the configured instance of Azure Key Vault.

 # [Java](#tab/java-partner-consent)

 The [partner consent](https://github.com/Microsoft/Partner-Center-Java-Samples/tree/master/secure-app-model/keyvault) sample project demonstrates how to utilize a website developed using JSP to capture consent, request a refresh token, and secure store in Azure Key Vault.
-Perform the following to create the required prerequisites for this sample
+Perform the following to create the required prerequisites for this sample.

 1. Create an instance of Azure Key Vault using the Azure management portal or the following PowerShell commands.
 Before executing the command be sure to modify the parameter values accordingly.
 The vault name must be unique.